Vitamin D toxicity causes high levels of calcium in the blood.

 Treatment of vitamin D toxicity involves stopping vitamin D supplements to offset the effects of a high calcium level in the blood.
 Fluids are given intravenously as needed.

-Drugs, such as corticosteroids Corticosteroids: Uses and Side Effects Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more or bisphosphonates, are given to suppress the release of calcium from the bones.
+Drugs, such as corticosteroids Corticosteroids: Uses and Side Effects or bisphosphonates Drugs Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
+Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more , are given to suppress the release of calcium from the bones.